paulRbr/blog-2/content/routing_calc_history.md

 The proposed approach has no need for pre-processing and has better performances than the transfer patterns.

 Hooray!
-Cars do not have any more the monopole on efficient algorithm.
+Cars do not have the monopoly on efficient algorithm any more.
 Raptor has the advantage to be rather simple and to have nice properties (too technical to bother you with them).